Royal assent (Ireland): Granting, reserving or withholding royal assent

 Neither of these scenarios occurred during the term of office of Governor-General Healy.
-By the time his successor, James McNeill took office in 1928 the British Government's power to instruct the Governor-General had been abolished.
-Though theoretically he could have done so, the third Governor-General, Domhnall Ua Buachalla, chose not to veto the Constitution (Removal of Oath) Act, 1933 enacted in 1933.
+By the time his successor, James McNeill, took office in 1928, the Balfour Declaration had changed Commonwealth policy such that the Governors-General of the Irish Free State and the other Dominions would receive advice only from their own Governments, and not from the Imperial Government in London.
+Though theoretically he could have done so, the third Governor-General, Domhnall Ua Buachalla, chose not to veto the 1933 Act that abolished the Oath of Allegiance.

-Method of Royal Assent
+Method of royal assent

-A Bill, having duly passed or having been deemed to pass, in the Dáil and the Seanad, would be presented to the Governor-General (in the Viceregal Lodge until 1932, in his rented residence from 1932 to 1936), by the President of the Executive Council of the Irish Free State.
-Unlike in the United Kingdom, no parliamentary ceremony was invoked to confirm that the Royal Assent had been given.
+A bill, having duly passed or having been deemed to pass, in the Dáil and the Seanad, would be presented to the Governor-General (in the Viceregal Lodge until 1932, in his rented residence from 1932 to 1936), by the President of the Executive Council of the Irish Free State.
+Unlike in the United Kingdom, no parliamentary ceremony was invoked to confirm that royal assent had been given.
 Its details would instead be published in Iris Oifigiúil (the Irish state gazette).